Can relativistic bit commitment lead to secure quantum oblivious transfer?: Abstract

 \section{Abstract}

-While unconditionally secure bit commitment (BC) is considered impossible within the quantum framework, it can be obtained under relativistic or other settings.
-Here we study whether these BC can lead to secure quantum oblivious transfer (QOT).
+While unconditionally secure bit commitment (BC) is considered impossible within the quantum framework, it can be obtained under relativistic or experimental constraints.
+Here we study whether such BC can lead to secure quantum oblivious transfer (QOT).
 The answer is not completely negative.
-On one hand, we provide a detailed cheating strategy, showing that the \textquotedblleft honest-but-curious adversaries\textquotedblright\ in some of the existing no-go proofs on QOT still apply even if secure BC is used.
-On the other hand, it is also found that some other no-go proofs become invalid in this scenario, because their models of cryptographic protocols are too ideal to cover BC-based QOT.
+On one hand, we provide a detailed cheating strategy, showing that the \textquotedblleft honest-but-curious adversaries\textquotedblright\ in some of the existing no-go proofs on QOT still apply even if secure BC is used, enabling the receiver to increase the average reliability of the decoded value of the transferred bit.
+On the other hand, it is also found that some other no-go proofs claiming that a dishonest receiver can always decode all transferred bits simultaneously with reliability $100\%$ become invalid in this scenario, because their models of cryptographic protocols are too ideal to cover such a BC-based QOT.